- When and where does the event briefing take place?

 - Do I need insurance?

-While we undertake all measures possible to ensure your safety but you are responsible for your own health and wellbeing in the lead up to and during the event.
+While we undertake all measures possible to ensure your safety you are responsible for your own health and wellbeing in the lead up to and during the event.
 Make sure you have the relevant health insurance and ambulance cover.

 - Is alcohol permitted?